 - Encourage teens to relate and discuss the teaching on Psalm 23 with their parents. - Have the young people look up the corresponding Scripture passages on the Good Shepherd.
 A list is provided below.
-Draw the youth to identify the specific characteristics of the "Good Shepherd." - Have discussion groups on each phrase of the Psalm. - Make connections between the lines of the Psalm and the young people's lives. - At various times, after the parents or teacher reads Psalm 23 aloud, allow time for the youth to journal about something that stood out for them. - This book is also highly recommended: "A Shepherd looks at Psalm 23" by Phillip Keller.
+Draw the youth to identify the specific characteristics of the "Good Shepherd." - Make connections between the lines of the Psalm and the young people's lives. - This book is also highly recommended: "A Shepherd looks at Psalm 23" by Phillip Keller.
 As a shepherd, Phillip Keller knew what it was to protect a vulnerable flock on a daily basis.
 The special skills of a shepherd demanded compassion, care, and guidance.
 His practical experience provides a wellspring of profound spiritual insight, reflected in these timeless mediations on the most famous Psalm of all, on the relationship between the Good Shepherd and His sheep.
-(From the back cover of the book.)

-This book is very easy to read as well as excellent and can be purchased for students for \$3 each.
+(From the back cover of the book.) - This book is very easy to read as well as excellent and can be purchased for students for \$3 each.
 The Office for Catechesis and Evangelization has books available.
-The book is also available from www.Christianbook.com or call 1-800-Christian.

-- Prepare a skit on Psalm 23 to be given to younger children. - Draw artwork for each phrase of the Psalm. - Make the connection between Psalm 23 and Jesus who is the Good Shepherd.
+The book is also available from www.Christianbook.com or call 1-800-Christian. - Make the connection between Psalm 23 and Jesus who is the Good Shepherd.
 Each year the Fourth Sunday of Easter we hear about Jesus the Good Shepherd.
-This Sunday has come to be known as Good Shepherd Sunday.
+This Sunday has come to be known as Good Shepherd Sunday. - Allow the young people times of silence in the church/chapel, where they may pray the Morning Offering in the following manner: - 1.
+Read the words slowly and thoughtfully, 2 or 3 times - Consider the meaning of the words and does it remind you of something in your life?
+(In other words, ponder how this does or might relate to your life) - Notice what word or phrase stood out for you and why (Conversation with God) (The first three steps above are considered meditation) - 4.
+Repeat silently a word or phrase several times slowly and then rest in God (This step is considered contemplation being still and resting in God's presence) - 5.
+Allow time to journal